mdleiton/cordova-plugin-integracion-espol/README.md

     return 'Processing event: ' + event.name; // will be logged
 });
 ```

-### Example of backend server

-[Background-geolocation-server](https://github.com/mauron85/background-geolocation-server) is a backend server written in nodejs
-with CORS - Cross-Origin Resource Sharing support.
-There are instructions how to run it and simulate locations on Android, iOS Simulator and Genymotion.

-## Quirks

-### iOS

-On iOS the plugin will execute your registered `.on('location', callbackFn)` callback function.
-You may manually POST the received ```Geolocation``` to your server using standard XHR.
-However for long running tasks, you need
-to wrap your code in `startTask` - `endTask` block.

 #### `stationaryRadius` (apply only for DISTANCE_FILTER_PROVIDER)

 The plugin uses iOS Significant Changes API, and starts triggering ```callbackFn``` only when a cell-tower switch is detected (i.e. the device exits stationary radius).
 The function ```switchMode``` is provided to force the plugin to enter "BACKGROUND" stationary or "FOREGROUND" mode.